parmag/fixefid/README.md

 ```
 Paul                     Robinson                 0510000150099
 ```
-If the annootation @FixefidDecimalFormat is not present, the field must be declared Integer or Long.
+If the annotation @FixefidDecimalFormat is not present, the field must be declared Integer or Long.
 For instance:
 ```
 @FixefidRecord
 public class Person {